zhex/fe-dev-server/README.md

 ## Features

-1. Various template engines and view data is allowed by just adding a simple data map file.
+1. Various template engines and embedded page data.
-2. Simulate urls and then you don't need to change your page urls when you merge your code into backend server.
+2. Url simulation
-3. Mock data can be provided with a simple json/js file.
+3. Mock data in file
-4. Auto restart the server if any configuration changed.
+4. Websocket
-5. Proxy support for quick integration test
+5. Proxy configuration

 ## How to run